-As mentioned earlier, Airmad uses Handlebars templates to render record data.
-While iterating table records, all record data is exposed to the engine and can be accessed by using the normal variable tags.
-The main items here are the id, the fields and the createdTime.
-The fields item actually contains all table fields entered by you.
-For example to get the Name of a record, you can simply use {{ fields.Name }} in a template.
+As mentioned earlier, Airmad uses Handlebars to render record data.
+While iterating table records, all record fields are exposed to the engine and can be accessed by using the normal variable tags.
+For example to get the Name of a record, you can simply use { { Name } } in a template.
 Aside from the default tags, Airmad provides some other useful helpers to let you easily use fields in linked tables or build slideshow.